toriborish/Recipes/docs/source/Recipes/Entrees/Tomato_PappaColPomodoro.rst

    Slice the bread into thin slices, dry in the oven (300F?).
    Slice the onion into thick (3mm slices).
 Smash the garlic in its peel.
-   Add 2 tablesoons of oil to a pot on medium-low heat.
+   Add 2 tablespoons of oil to a pot on medium-low heat.
 Add onion and garlic, sprinkle a pinch of salt.
    The onion just needs to turn translucent and sweat, not brown.
    Add the tomato sauce, continue cooking for 5 minutes or so.
    Put the bread slices on top of the tomato.
 Cook covered for a few minutes.